umasubra/ExcelJsDocumentation/resources/workbook.md

 ### getSelectedRange()

-Get the currently selected Range from the Workbook.
+Gets the currently selected range from the workbook.

 #### Syntax
 ```js